Click here for more from Dallas News

 Discounts: Ask an agent which ones you might qualify for.

-Beyond price: Look at other factors, including a company’s financial rating, record of dealing with consumer complaints and the status of licensing by the state.
+Beyond price: Look at other factors, including a company’s financial rating, a record of dealing with consumer complaints, and the status of licensing by the state.

 Construction materials: Insurance for brick homes is cheaper than for frame homes.